cubeapm/Otel-contrib-installation/README.md

 When using `--replace-config`:

 - Downloads custom config from the repository
-- Creates timestamped backup of existing config (e.g., `config_20241201_143022.yaml`)
+- Creates additional timestamped backup during replacement process
 - Replaces the config with the custom version
-- Backup is stored in the same directory as the config file

 ## Post-Installation